 Top 20 places to visit in Warsaw, Poland

 Warsaw, Poland is such a cosmopolitan and urban city with lots of character, fascinating old neighborhoods mixed in with new attractions and architecture.
 I found a visit to the capital of Poland quite inspiring and worthwhile, even though the city was completely demolished by the Nazis during World War 2.
 The industrious Poles have rebuilt the entire historic center, brick by brick, including some of the outlying neighborhoods of the city.
 With painstaking detail and hard earned work, they have rebuilt the city to up its glorious past, and have been awarded a Unesco World Heritage certification for all their efforts.
+It is a beautiful and cosmopolitan city and here are my top 20 places to visit in Warsaw, Poland.

 Just outside of the city center, the city is filled with vibrant neighborhoods, large green belts and beautiful parks, plenty of shopping/trendy places for locals and tourists to enjoy the day-to-day scenes in the city.
 Warsaw is really is a beautiful city and worth visiting when traveling through Poland, and there is plenty of activities and attractions to keep you busy and entertained while exploring the capital.